Skip to content

 Frequently asked questions

-Do I need a building permit to repair my roof in Columbia?
+Do I need a permit to repair a hail-damaged roof in Columbia?

 Wind/hail deductible notice